rbannat/FSND-P4-Design-A-Game/connect4/README.md

     - Parameters: urlsafe_game_key
     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.

+- **get_user_games**
+    - Path: 'games/user/{user_name}'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: GameForms.
+    - Description: Returns all Games recorded by the provided player (unordered).
+    Will raise a NotFoundException if the User does not exist.

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'